celinebeier/highlights/Science/README.md

 # Highlights
 This is an incomplete selection of some of the physics-related work I have done in university and before.
 It includes:

+- my Master thesis with the ATLAS group at McGill University
 - a project and presentation on water Cherenkov detectors for a detector physics course in my Master's program
 - my Bachelor thesis with the LHCb group at Heidelberg University
 - the report of my summer internship working on laser frequency stabilisation at TRIUMF